Marianow, Poland – Would you like to experience Poland like a local? Join a summer work camp!

 “Volunteering changed something in me and opened my eyes to new experiences” – Gerardo, volunteer from Mexico

 This whole experience was incredible, and I am grateful I got the chance to join this summer camp in Poland.
 I spent my summer days in the most productive way I could think of and am happy to have gained more experience working with children.
 This also gave me a better understanding of the culture, way of life and habits of Polish people.
 I was surprised of how welcoming they were to us.
 Sergio agrees with me: “I thought that Polish people were so serious, but I was completely wrong”, he once told me.
 “I’m impressed with Poland, and I hope to come back soon”.

 Ewa, our Polish coordinator, also told me what brought her to the camp in the first place: “Actually, it was my first work camp ever, not only as a coordinator, but also as a volunteer.
 I decided to try something new, something party international but in my home country.
 And I absolutely don’t regret doing it.
 I spent an amazing time, two weeks full of fun, new friends and (hard) work!”

-If you’re thinking about visiting a specific country but don’t want to act like a typical tourist, this is a great opportunity.
+If you’re thinking about visiting a specific country but don’t want to act like a typical tourist, a summer camp, in Poland or eslewhere, is a great opportunity.
 And I know that my co-volunteers feel the same way.
 “I was so nervous when I decided to go to the workcamp”, Sergio admitted.
 “But I don’t regret anything, because it has been one of the best experiences of my life”.